Utah vs. Colorado NCAA Football Odds, Plays and Insights | November 26, 2021

 - Colorado's games this year have hit the over on four of 10 set point totals (40%).

-- Colorado is 3-0 against the spread and 3-1 overall when the team records more than 22.3 points.
+- Colorado is 3-0 against the spread and 3-1 overall when the team puts up more than 22.3 points.

-- When Colorado amasses more than 341.0 yards, the team is 2-1 against the spread and 3-1 overall.
+- When Colorado totals more than 341.0 yards, the team is 2-1 against the spread and 3-1 overall.

 - The Buffaloes have seven giveaways this season, while the Utes have 12 takeaways .